Bron222/IBM-Fullstack-Certification-Progress/01-intro-software-engineering/Mod 4/notes.md

 - subclasses: inheret the data/methods of their parent classes (the superclass)

 ## Architectures
+- are not mutually exclusive entirely. can be combined to a degree given the restraints of logic
 - Peer-to-peer: arch consists of a decentralized network of nodes that behave as both client and server
 - Microservices: archs have apps composed of several loosely coupled services that communicate using APIs
 - Event-driven: archs have consumers that send requests to producers